Sensitivity of neutron drip lines and neutron star properties to the symmetry energy: Liquid drop model

-The importance of the nuclear symmetry energy was first recognized in the context of the incompressible liquid drop model (LDM).
+The importance of the nuclear symmetry energy was first recognized in the context of the incompressible LDM.
 In the LDM, the total binding energy for a given nucleus is given by~\cite{Myers69,Steiner2005325}:

-where $B$ is the binding energy of bulk nuclear matter, $E_S$ is the surface energy term, $S_v$ is the bulk symmetry energy, $S_s$ is the surface symmetry energy, $E_C$ is the Coulomb energy term, $E_{\rm ex}$ is the exchange Coulomb energy, and $E_{\rm diff}$ is the Coulomb diffusion energy from the surface of the nucleus.
+where $B$ is the binding energy of bulk nuclear matter, $E_S$ is the surface energy term, $S_v$ is the bulk symmetry energy, $S_s$ is the surface symmetry energy, $E_C$ is the Coulomb energy term, $E_{\rm ex}$ is the exchange Coulomb energy, and $E_{\rm diff}$ is the Coulomb diffuseness energy from the surface of the nucleus\,\cite{Myers1966}.
+The diffuseness energy accounts for the fact that the proton distribution in the nucleus is not a sharp surface, but rather a diffuse distribution.

 We include a simple pairing energy contribution given by $E=a_p \frac{\Delta}{\sqrt{A}}$, where $a_p$ is $-1$ for even-even nuclei, $0$ for even-odd nuclei, and $+1$ for odd-odd nuclei.
 We adopt the method for shell energy corrections proposed by Duflo and Zuker~\cite{DZ1995,DI2009}.
 Here the shell energy contribution is given by

 where the $a$ coefficients are found by minimizing the root mean square deviation in the total binding energy, and the $S$ functions

 depend on the neutron (proton) valence number $n_v (z_v)$, its complement $\bar{n}_v (\bar{z}_v)$, and the magic number difference between shells $D_n (D_z)$.